cloudspannerecosystem/dynamodb-adapter/README.md

 ### dynamodb_adapter_config_manager

-This table contains the pubsub configuration used for DynamoDB Stream compatability.
+`dynamodb_adapter_config_manager` contains the Pub/Sub configuration used for DynamoDB Stream compatability.
 It is used to do some additional operation required on the change of data in tables.
 It can trigger New and Old data on given Pub/Sub topic.

 ```sql
 CREATE TABLE